seanpmaxwell/Typescript-Best-Practices/README.md

   - **readonly:** neither keys or values can change (typically done with `as const`)

 ### Functions
-- **embedded-functions:** functions declared in object literals
+- **embedded-functions:** functions declared in object literals and the functionName is the object key.
-- **validator-functions:** accept and unknown variable and return a type-predicate
+- **validator-functions:** accepts and unknown variable and returns a type-predicate
+- **function-declarations:** functions declared with `function functionName`.
+- **configured-functions:** functions returned from some other function call: `const parseUser = parseObject(UserSchema)`.

 <br/><b>***</b><br/>